Reports to: Operations Director

 The physical demands and work environment described here represent those required and encountered by an employee to perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is frequently required to use a computer, which includes extensive keyboarding, and the telephone.
-The employee must be able to communicate with a wide-variety of individuals.
-Specific vision abilities required of this job include close vision to read specifications, vendor bids, email, and other paperwork and perform close maintenance and repairs.
+The employee must be able to easily communicate with a wide variety of individuals.
+Specific vision abilities required of this job include close vision to read participant paperwork, enter data and information, and work with government and community websites, forms, and email as well as far vision to monitor and manage volunteer projects.